 If you would like to learn more about this course, please email us at: firstname.lastname@example.org

 "Without better understanding, autistic people and families are at risk of being isolated and developing mental health problems.
 We must urgently raise awareness of autism amongst those working in both specialist and mainstream housing, not least because the environment people live in has such an impact on their ability to live independently."

-"Housing LIN’s training programme does just that, supporting the housing sector to enable people with autism to live in the community" - Amy Swan, National Housing Lead, Transforming Care Programme, NHS England
+"Housing LIN’s training programme does just that, supporting the housing sector to enable people with autism to live in the community" - Amy Swan, former National Housing Lead, Transforming Care Programme, NHS England

 “I've returned to work this morning and have heard a lot of great feedback about how the day went and what a great course it was.
 Our staff really gained a lot of information and tools for use when communicating with someone with autism." - Laura, Services Support Manager, Housing21